Tom Dooley Headshot

 Bio

-Thomas Dooley is a lecturer in the School of Communication at the Rochester Institute of Technology.
+Thomas Dooley is a senior lecturer in the School of Communication at the Rochester Institute of Technology.
 He is a two-time Emmy award-winning multiplatform producer with expertise in digital content strategy, video production, photojournalism and long-form documentary.
 He is currently exploring immersive storytelling in journalism.

 His career has taken him across five continents always in pursuit of compelling stories.
 During his career he has been involved with nearly every level of production - behind the camera as a videographer, behind the computer as an editor, and supervising colleagues as a producer.